ruggeri/tech-notes/todos/books.md

     * Loaned to Stefano.
     * Great book.
 Most of it I already know, but stuff about boolean circuits, and also memory (implemented as delay) was fascinating.
-* Elements of Statistical Learning
+* Elements of Statistical Learning (Friedman, Hastie, Tibrishani)
     * Really hard, should do Strang and Norvig AI first.
     * Also: has a bunch of stuff on trees.
     * Low priority.
 * Intro to Algorithms (CLRS)
     * Great resource, but I already know everything I need from here.
-* Intro To Linear Algebra
+* Intro To Linear Algebra (Strang)
     * Need to learn SVD, I think...
     * Believe I lent this to Anthony.
     * *High priority*